 It’s a great feeling to realize that you can actually understand and you’re not behind the tree anymore.
 It makes meeting people much easier and I’m not restricted to only talking to people who know English.
 So before you make your big move, take a Spanish class.
-Try Duolingo for free or buy Rosetta stone.
+Try Duolingo for free!
 One of the biggest mistakes expats make is not bothering to learn Spanish since they miss out on connecting with locals and truly experiencing the culture.

 How to clean, and cook fish

 Here in Coco, it is fairly easy to grab a pole and catch dinner.
 Yeison and a couple of our friends have gotten into fishing and they take it seriously, like going out to fish at 5 in the morning and coming back at 2pm with three coolers full of fish.
 He’s also recently gotten into sportfishing and have been catching super big ones!

 I love eating fish but I never knew how to cook it.
 Or clean it.
 There have been so many times when Yeison comes back with bags of fish and I would toss it in the freezer and forget about it.
 Then I’d end up throwing it out because too much time has passed and the fridge was getting a funky smell.

 Yeison’s fisherman friend taught me how to properly scale and clean fish and I’ve looked up some great recipes so now when Yeison brings fish back home, I immediately clean it and prepare it to make a delicious dinner instead of wasting it all.